Saturday, March 28th from 10am-4:30pm

 Each participant will be encouraged to develop an advocacy plan and role play on an issue of their choosing that is relevant to their work and/or interests.

 A certificate of participation will be granted to all those who complete both days of training.
-Individuals who complete three workshops offered as part of the Human Rights Training Series will receive an ISHR Human Rights Training Series certificate of completion.
+Individuals who complete three workshops offered as part of the Human Rights Training Series will receive an ISHR Human Rights Training Series certificate of participation.

 Workshop facilitator: Jo Becker, Advocacy director of the children’s rights division at Human Rights Watch and Adjunct Professor at Columbia University.